Antica Corte Pallavicina: the secret of culatello's perfection

 He doesn't speak much and his cold look behind the big glasses inspires a mix of respect and fear.

-Since he was a kid, Massimo would help his family on the farm and kitchen.
+Since he was a kid, Massimo helped his family on the farm and kitchen.
 Then he graduated from the hotel school in Salsomaggiore and started to travel and work in the best restaurants in Italy and France.

 In 1990 Spigaroli family bought and restored the ruins of Antica Corte Pallavicina.